-The Development Charges Act requires that a reserve fund be established for each service for which development charges are collected.
-Table 1 presents the uncommitted reserve fund balances that are available to help fund the development-related net capital costs identified in this study.
-The balances of the development charges reserve funds as of December 31, 2018 have been adjusted to account for current commitments to reserve fund projects.
-All of the available reserve fund balances are therefore accounted in this study.
+The Development Charges Act (DCA) requires that a reserve fund be established for each service for which development charges are collected.
+Table 1 presents the reserve fund balances that are available to help fund the development-related net capital costs identified in this study.
+The balances of the development charges reserve funds as of December 31, 2018 have been adjusted to account for: